 When Ivor and his elder brother, Clement, left school they assisted their father on their farm in Bedfordshire.
 The family kept dairy cows which are traditionally milked twice a day.
 However, they discovered that by milking three times each day at eight-hourly intervals, they were able to increase their yield.
 As a consequence, the cows never had to carry a excessive amount of milk in their udders.
 And so, the cows benefited from a schedule that was more akin to feeding their calves naturally.
 It was a win-win situation.

-In addition to livestock farming, his family grew market garden crops, such as brussels sprouts and peas, which were suited to the light sandy Bedfordshire soil.
+In addition to livestock farming, his family grew market garden crops, such as brussel sprouts and peas, which were suited to the light sandy Bedfordshire soil.

 His local produce, strawberries, carrots, peas, cabbages, brussels sprouts and lettuces, was conveyed by lorry to the former London fruit and vegetable markets London: Stratford, Spitalfields, Borough near London Bridge and Covent Garden markets.